davidmalcolm/sarif-examples/README.rst

   * populate

-  * a script to check that all supposedly valid files are indeed schema-compliant

   * do we want to permit comments (of some kind) within the example files?
     (rather than being forced to put them in README.rst files)